Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: INTRODUCTION

-Mesoscopic models are able to reproduce the main dynamical features of complex systems over long time and length scales \cite{Malevanets}.
+Mesoscopic models are capable of reproducing the main dynamical features of complex systems on long time and length scales \cite{Malevanets}.
 Depending on the characteristics of the problem, different techniques have been proposed to simulate hydrodynamic interactions at the mesoscale, such as grid-based methods, e.g., lattice Boltzmann (LB), particle-based methods, e.g., smoothed particle hydrodynamics (SPH), multiparticle collision dynamics (MPCD), and dissipative particle dynamics (DPD) \cite{MOEENDARBARY, Groot, Amati, Zantop}.
 A key characteristic of the latter approach is that it explicitly accounts for thermal fluctuations \cite{Groot, Espanol}.

 DPD allows the representation of the fluid as soft particles and correctly includes hydrodynamic interactions \cite{Curk,Espanol,Yawei}.
 This simulation method enables the modeling of solvents in complex fluids to examine their transport properties.
 For example, it can be used to study the translational and rotational diffusion of colloidal suspensions composed of rigid rods, spheres, and other bodies.
-Thus, colloidal suspensions described by simple shapes or geometries act as effective analogs for many real-world systems, such as polymers, proteins, gels, and lipids. \cite{ZZhang,Chen,Yawei}.
+Thus, colloidal suspensions described by simple shapes or geometries act as effective analogs for many real-world systems, such as polymers, proteins, and lipids. \cite{ZZhang,Chen,Yawei}.